alf-p-steinbach/Expressive-Cpp/README.md

 as a **function**: that every routine call produced some expression result value, that just could be ignored and discarded if it wasn't meaningful.
-If an expression result type was not declared the routine would implicitly have `int` return type, and would often just produce some garbage value.
+If an expression result type was not declared the routine would implicitly have `int` expression result type, and would often just produce some garbage value.
 The expression result type was called the function's **return type**, and the concept of an implicit `int` return type is known as &ldquo;**implicit int**&rdquo;.

-Just some years after, when Bjarne Stroustrup conceived of C++ in 1979-80, the C compilers at AT&T already supported `void` as return type for functions that did not really produce expression result values.
+Just some years after, when Bjarne Stroustrup conceived of C++ at AT&T Bell Labs in 1979-80, the C compilers at AT&T already supported `void` as return type for functions that did not really produce expression result values.
 Perhaps warnings about calls not using the apparent return values, had become too great an annoyance?
 Anyway, the routine kind unification idealism had met practical reality and had lost, already in 1980.
 And with the stronger typing in C++ the implicit `int`, which mainly supported the now dropped unification, has also been dropped: it's not valid in C++ code.
 Backing up that notational de-unification with corresponding de-unified semantics, in C++ returning from a non-`void` function without producing a return value is now formally Undefined Behavior.

 So, after the de-unification in C++, somewhere around 1980, we now have